Superman vs. The Amazing Spider-Man: The Battle of the Century: Plot summary

 Newspaper photographer Peter Parker (Spider-Man's alter ego) and Mary Jane Watson attend a press conference in New York City that features a new satellite, ComSat, capable of disrupting global weather patterns.
 Journalists Clark Kent (Superman's alter ego) and Lois Lane also attend, arriving by plane from Metropolis.
 When Lois climbs onto a catwalk to get a better view of the satellite, she slips and falls.
 Peter saves Lois' life and introduces her to Mary Jane.
-Mary Jane gets a little jealous of Lois Lane, who reassures her that she is not interested in Peter Parker.
+Mary Jane gets a little jealous of Lois Lane, who reassures her that she is not interested in (the much younger) Peter Parker.
 Then, Lex Luthor, disguised as Superman, swoops in and shoots a teleportation ray out of his Superman mask, teleporting Lois and Mary Jane to an unknown destination.
 Luthor flies away, and both Peter and Clark soon follow him and change into their respective costumes.

-Superman mistakenly blames Spider-Man for the disappearance of the two women.
+Operating on the widespread public belief Spider-Man is an outlaw, Superman mistakenly blames him for the disappearance of the two women.
 The two begin to fight, but dodge each other's punches.
-Superman flies away at super-speed, evading Spider-Man's next attack, while trying to deduce what is happening.
-Luthor fires a gun at Spider-Man, irradiating the hero's costume with light similar to that emitted by a red sun.
-The red-sun radiation negates Superman's invulnerability in regards to Spider-Man, allowing Spider-Man's punches to hurt Superman until the radiation dissipates, and Superman is again invulnerable.
-When his punches, instead of staggering Superman, suddenly have little effect, Spider-Man calls off the fight.
+Superman flies away at super-speed, evading Spider-Man's next attack, while trying to analyze the situation.
+Still hidden, Luthor fires a ray gun at Spider-Man, irradiating the heroes with light similar to that emitted by a red sun.
+The red-sun radiation degrades Superman's powers and enhances Spider-Man's, allowing Spider-Man to land several punches staggering Superman until the effects of the radiation dissipates.

+When his punches, previously knocking Superman off balance, suddenly have little effect and he realizes he is doing little besides bruising his own fists, Spider-Man calls off the fight.
 Realizing they have been deceived, Superman, suspecting a plot by Luthor and Doc Ock, proposes they amicably join forces to solve the mystery and rescue the women.